-Finally, reducing the investment risk on projects related to energy poverty tackling mobilises funding tools or conditional low-interest loans for vulnerable households something that can be rendered as success evaluation criterion for the aforementioned actions.
+Finally, reducing the investment risk on projects related to energy poverty tackling mobilises the creation of funding tools or conditions for low-interest lending for vulnerable that can be rendered as success evaluation criterion for the aforementioned actions.
 Establishing an appropriate legal framework - obligatory or not - such as legally binding targets for energy Certificates, provisions for tax-reliefs for energy efficient households, conditions for admission to the programme etc. may also constitute a complementary evaluation criterion.